OUSSAMA-ELKHSOUI99/2-Token-Authentication-Mobile-Apps/README.md

 The exact stack that make this architecture work.

 Environment,Package,Purpose
+#### Flutter (Core) - Package: flutter_riverpod:
-Flutter (Core),flutter_riverpod,State management and Dependency Injection (DI).
+Purpose: State management and Dependency Injection (DI).
+#### Flutter (Network) - Package: dio
-Flutter (Network),dio,"Advanced HTTP client.
+Purpose : "Advanced HTTP client.
 Handles requests, headers, and interceptors."
+#### Flutter (Storage) - Package: flutter_secure_storage
-Flutter (Storage),flutter_secure_storage,Encrypts and safely stores the Access and Refresh tokens on the device.
+Purpose : Encrypts and safely stores the Access and Refresh tokens on the device.
+#### Flutter (Auth) - Package: dart_jsonwebtoken
-Flutter (Auth),dart_jsonwebtoken,"Used strictly to decode the JWT payload locally to extract user data (ID, email) without making an API call."
+Purpose : "Used strictly to decode the JWT payload locally to extract user data (ID, email) without making an API call."
+#### Python (Server) - Package: fastapi & uvicorn
-Python (Server),fastapi & uvicorn,The high-performance web framework and server hosting your API.
+Purpose: The high-performance web framework and server hosting the API.
+#### Python (DB) - Package: psycopg2-binary
-Python (DB),psycopg2-binary,The driver that allows Python to talk to your PostgreSQL database.
+Purpose: The driver that allows Python to talk to the PostgreSQL database.
+#### Python (Auth) - Package: bcrypt & pyjwt
-Python (Auth),bcrypt & pyjwt,bcrypt securely hashes/salts passwords. pyjwt generates the Access and Refresh tokens.
+Purpose: bcrypt securely hashes/salts passwords. pyjwt generates the Access and Refresh tokens.

 # 3. Step-by-Step Implementation Summary
 the chronological order of how the architecture comes together.